 If you don't have that, you should look for the cat's medical records.
 When the cat is vaccinated or examined by a veterinarian, sometimes they can make a good guess about its breed.
 Still, a DNA test is the only thing that will help you know for sure.
 Also, if you have any information about the cat's parents, that could be extremely useful.

 Take a Test:

-"The whole process was very easy.
-I ordered the kit online (Amazon).
+"The whole process was straightforward.
+First, I ordered the kit online.
 It arrived 2 days later.
 The kit consists of a box, which is also used to return the kit with the postage included.

 Inside the box are the instructions and a tube that contains a swap and mixing liquid.
 I created an account on basepaws.com and registered the kit with Bailey's information.